Graphic ©iStockphoto.com/velusariot |

 Lum: “For pregnant women who work, there are maternity pants which are not necessarily jersey material.
 You can carry that off at work very efficiently.

 “Of course, don't go into leggings because they get a little bit tight at the waist.
+Make sure that your pants are not tight around the waist.

 “Being pregnant doesn't mean that your dress has to be below the knee.
 You're still a woman.
 Being pregnant doesn't mean that you're not sexy anymore.”